Determining If a Joint Venture is Right for You Part 1

 If you are a contractor interested in participating in large commercial projects but are lacking the expertise, manpower, or financial resources to take on the project on your own, there may be a solution to your conundrum.
 A joint venture may turn what once seemed impossible into a possibility.

-At Cotney Construction Law, our Ft.
+At Cotney Attorneys & Consultants, our Ft.
 Myers construction lawyers are committed to helping our clients grow their business.
 We encourage you to examine the advice in this first section and part two to help you determine if a joint venture is right for you.

 What’s a Joint Venture